Skip to content

 Tree of Heaven

-Ailanthus altissima is a highly invasive species originally from Asia.
+This tree is a highly invasive species originally from Asia.
 The tree of heaven poisons the soil around it, choking out local plant life.
 Fast growing and can reach 25 feet in height in a single year!
+They create a networked root system and spreads through roots and through seeds produced on the female tree.
+They are also the favorite home to the invasive spotted lanternfly (see below) that has officially arrived in Fayette County.

 2. TOH smells bad!
 Often just getting close to the leaves is enough - but bend a little branch and take a sniff.